0966hrishi/mobile-application-development/README.md

 Features :-
-Easy Layout.
+Easy Layout,
-Generate Invoices and receipts PDF Support
+Generate Invoices and receipts PDF Support,
-Unique bill numbers
+Unique bill numbers,
-Functionality to create invoice item each time or choose from database.
-Functionality to choose TAX.
+Functionality to create invoice item each time or choose from database, Functionality to choose TAX,
-Generate downloadable PDf files
+Generate downloadable PDf files,
-And lot more...
+And lot more...,

 Technology, Tools and Plugin Used :-
-Android Studio
+Android Studio,
-java
+java,
-Windows 10
+Windows 10,

 If you want to try this app then apk is given above in source code by name [app-debug.apk]